spncrhrstn/spencerharston.com/src/posts/updating-python-on-ubuntu-20-04-on-wsl2.md

     - python
 ---

 Ubuntu on WSL2 currently comes loaded with Python v3.8, which is the default in Ubuntu 20.04.
 I wanted to update to Python v3.10, as I try to use more recent software releases when starting new projects.
 Updating Python took more work than I thought it would (I'm more familiar with Node and utilizing [node version manager](https://github.com/nvm-sh/nvm) to manage Node versions).
-Eventually I did get it all worked out, and in an effort to remember what I did, I'm writing this post to jot down the steps.
+Eventually I did get it all worked out, and in an effort to remember what I did, I'm writing this post to jot down the steps.^[Also, I had to use my bash history to find all the commands I ran...]

-Please be aware thant I'm not fully up-to-date on current Python practices.
-Chances are these steps may not be best methods, but it worked for me.^[Also, I'm having to use my bash history to find all the commands I ran...]
+Please be aware that I'm not fully up-to-date on current Python practices.
+Chances are these steps may not be best methods, but it worked for me.

-*Note that I'm using Ubuntu as my base OS on WSL2, methods will differ for other distros.*

 ## Steps